understanding the financial aid award notification

 After reading the financial aid award notification, you may realize that the awards listed are not enough to cover all expenses.
 However, there are other loan options that may not be shown on the notice.
 Your parents may be eligible for the Federal PLUS Program or you could consider getting a private student loan.

 After receiving the financial aid award notification, you must let the school know whether or not you are accepting or declining the awards.
 Not everything that is offered has to be accepted.
 Declining an award will neither help nor hurt the award.
 Pay close attention to deadlines for accepting the award package.
-Deadlines are usually within two weeks after receiving the award notification.
 If a deadline is missed, you may risk losing a scholarship, grant, or loan assistance.

 For more information about the financial aid award notification, contact the Financial Aid Administrator from the college.